ILikeTeaALot/Tellyfin/README.md

 ## Details

-At present, playback and playback-control of media works, selected by browsing a Jellyfin server (see note just below).
+At present, playback and playback-control of media works, selected by browsing one or more Jellyfin servers (see note just below).

-> [!IMPORTANT]
+> [!INFO]
-> Jellyfin user authentication details must be placed in `[PROJECT ROOT]\vsh\src\context\jellyfin-settings.json`.
-A template is provided in the adjacent `jellyfin-settings-example.json`.
-This is a temporary situation until the media server setup wizard is completed.
+> To add a Jellyfin server, go to [Settings] › [Media Server Connection Settings] › [Add Media Server Connection] and fill in the name, address, and login details for the server.

 The User Interface design is a top-level interface based on the [XMB](https://en.wikipedia.org/wiki/XrossMediaBar), which navigates to a hybrid of vertical lists, grids, single-option landing pages (i.e. 1 option: *Play*), and a contiuous row of episodes for TV shows.
 Eventually the top-level menu will support navigating: